How the Nebraska Public Records Statutes Actually Works

 Where is the Nebraska State Library located?

 The Nebraska Library Commission is located in Lincoln, Nebraska.
 The address is 1200 N Street, Suite 120, Lincoln, NE 68508.
-The Nebraska State Library serves as the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
+The Nebraska State Library is the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
 Collections include historical newspapers, legislative history, court records indexes, and genealogy resources such as Ancestry Library Edition.
 The Nebraska Open Meetings Act (Neb.
 Rev. Stat. § 84-712) guarantees public access to government documents maintained at the library.
 Remote access to digital collections is available to Nebraska residents with a library card through the state library's online portal.

 Nebraska State fingerprinting office